tobyshooters/TeapotToss/readme.md

 2. `git clone https://github.com/tobyshooters/TeapotToss.git` in the desired directory
 2. Connect phone to computer
 3. Open `modern-metal.xcodeproj` file in XCode
+4. Change the project team to your own personal team
-4. Target connected iPhone
+5. Target connected iPhone
-5. Click on build and run button
+6. Click on build and run button